 Depending on the specification, there is an option of an electrically controlled master switch.
-The switch is between the battery and the frame.
-The operating switch is in the cab next to the ignition switch.
-The switch turns off the current in all other electrical devices but not in its own control circuit.
+The operating switches are placed on the side of electric box and in cabin, see controls p.24.
+The switch turns off current in all other electrical devices, but not the radio's memory and not current of engines equipped with the SCR system.